VITALIoTOrg/vitaliot/README.md

         mvn clean package wildfly:deploy

-5. This will deploy all vital components to the running instance of the server.
+5. This will deploy all VITAL components to the running instance of the server.

 Access the application
 ---------------------